ucsdsysnet/trufflehunter/README.md

 }
 ```

-# Bugs and Issues
+## Bugs and Issues
-This is software used and maintained for a research project and likely will have many bugs and issues.
+This software is used and maintained for a research project and likely will have many bugs and issues.
 If you want to report any bugs or issues, please do it through the [Github Issue Page](https://github.com/ucsdsysnet/trufflehunter/issues).